-Students also use the Eye of Allah, especially in the form of a pen, on the eve of important tests to ward off the evil eye and all the possible negative influences that can damage the result.
+Students also use the Eye of Allah, especially a pen, on the eve of important tests to ward off the evil eye and all the possible negative influences that can damage the result.

 Is it Greek or Turkish?

 As always, the story depends on who tells it.
 It is a tradition that covers the entire region, that’s why you will see it in both countries (and also in Cyprus).
-It is actually a legacy of the Ottoman Empire, that’s why it generates confusion.
+It is actually a legacy of the Ottoman Empire, which generates confusion.

 An amulet against the “evil eye”

-The belief in the evil eye and amulets is widespread both in Turkey and Greece, but in general all over the world.
+The belief in the evil eye and amulets is widespread in Turkey and Greece, but in general worldwide.
 They are also popular in many other cultures, although amulets vary in features.
 Protecting oneself from adversity and bad luck seems to be a common, almost universal concern.